 Working remotely from home makes balancing work and life much more difficult.
 Entering and leaving the office creates a clear separation of these two spheres of life, while working from home makes them overlap.
-It’s much harder for employees to unplug from work and stop engaging with emails, messages and notifications.
-This results in major cognitive workload and less time for slow down and recharge.
+It’s much harder for employees to unplug from work and stop engaging with emails, messages, and notifications.
+This results in a major cognitive workload and less time for slowing down and recharging.

 Work at the office creates a natural environment for peer-to-peer learning ‘through osmosis’ and tacit knowledge exchange.
 In remote work, this kind of horizontal, social learning must be more intentional.